Should you reinvent yourself in turbulent times?

 3. Disruption creates opportunity – it might be a job loss or a regoranization at work.
 It might be a change in the external enviornment like the pandemic we are going through now.
 All these disruptions present us with opportunities we would not otherwise have.
 It might mean you have time for self-relfection that you otherwise would not have, or it may mean that promotion you were hoping for has been cancelled.
 The rate of disruption in the world is increasing – technological, political, social – disruption is everywhere.
 Those that are able to weather the storms and move forward despite the fear and loneliness are those poised for even greater things.

 So you can always come up with reasons to not move forward, and yet I just shared with you three really compelling ones to take the leap and move forward right now.
 On your deathbed you won't regret the risks you took, you will regret leaving that song unsung inside you.
 You will regret not trying that thing you have always dreamed of.
+You will regret waiting so long and possibly missing out on that opportunity.

 Many women are not clear on how to move forward and get clear on their next step and so if you appreciate these tips and would like to learn more about how I can support you in getting clarity and support on your next move, please direct message me and we can set up a time to talk.